Cornell-Wildlife-Health-Lab/SOP4CWD-website/docs/warehouse/models/SampleAllocationModel.md

 * Annual budget of the surveillance program across the entire administrative area

 ## Outputs
-* A map containing the probability that each sub-administrative area is disease-free
+* A map containing the probability that each sub-administrative area is disease-free or at a certain level of prevalence
 * A map containing the intensity of sampling needed in each sub-administrative area to achieve optimal control
-* A graph showing the annual budget necessary to shorten the time till first detection
+* A graph showing how different annual budgets affect the time to first detection

 ## More Information
 For more information, go to the [CWD Data Warehouse User Manual: Sample Allocation Model](https://pages.github.coecis.cornell.edu/CWHL/CWD-Data-Warehouse/SAM.html){target="_blank"}.